aflin/rampart/docs/source/sql1.rst

 ..
-  Warning: the ``⠀`` line below is not a space, it is a U+2800 Braille Pattern Blank the only way I could get a literal string with one white space character.
+  Warning: the ``⠀`` line below is not a space, it is a U+2800 Braille Pattern Blank the only way I could get a literal string containing one single white space character.

 *   ``#`` (pound sign) Specifies that the value should be printed using an "alternate format", depending on the format code.
 For format code(s):